parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 It is perceived as being the same pitch as the 440 Hz sine wave.
-It has a noticeably different quality to its sound, however, as if it were being played by a different musical instrument.
+It has a noticeably different quality to its sound, however, as if it were being played by a different musical instrument -- e.g. like the difference between a flute and oboe.
 Human hearing is such that differently shaped waves are perceived as sounding distinctively different from one another, even at the same pitch and amplitude.
 Note also that even though the sawtooth wave has the same overall amplitude when graphed as the first sine wave, above, it actually sounds a bit louder when played back.
 This is due to the presence of _overtones_, discussed later.

 The essence of electronic musical composition is finding creative ways to put all of the preceding principles together.